-Excess capacity in the fisheries has been identified as one of the fundamental causes of resource declines, unsafe conditions, lost economic efficiency, and lower quality product.
-The IFQ Program has resulted in a reduction of the halibut fleet from 3,290 (1994) to 2,768 (1996).
+Excess capacity in fisheries has been identified as one of the fundamental causes of resource declines, unsafe conditions, lost economic efficiency, and lower quality product.
+The halibut/sablefish IFQ program has resulted in a reduction of the halibut fleet from 3,450 (1994) to 1,601 (1998).
+1999 NMFS RAM Report.
 Conservation risk associated with fishing pressure on the resources has declined radically.
 Unsafe conditions due to 24-hour halibut derbies and 2-week sablefish seasons have disappeared, as fishermen have gained the opportunity to conduct their operations in periods of good weather during eight months of the year.
 Longer seasons have led to full-time employment on vessels and in processing plants, and higher fish values have resulted in better lives for vessel owners and crews.
-Slower paced fisheries have allowed much improved handling of the catches, and thus, better quality product for the consumer.
+Slower paced fisheries have allowed much improved handling of the catches, and thus, better quality product for the consumer, as discussed below.

 The Magnuson-Stevens Act provides for consideration of economic efficiency, and for reduction of excess fishing capacity.
-National Standard 5; section 312(b).
-A government-funded buyback achieving what was accomplished by the IFQ Program would have cost the taxpayers \$213.12 million.
+16 U.S.C.
+1851(a)(5), 1861a (a)-(e).
+It is reliably estimated that a government-funded buyback achieving what was accomplished by the halibut/sablefish IFQ program would have cost the taxpayers \$318.8 million.